-NOTE: As of 2020, the Navy will make a few changes in the Physical Fitness Assessment (PFA).
-Sailors will no longer be doing crunches for 2 minutes and there will be a change to the way push-ups are done.
+NOTE: As of 2020, the Navy will make a few changes in the physical fitness assessment (PFA).
+Sailors no longer will be doing crunches for two minutes, and there will be a change to the way push-ups are done.
 Also, on the option list, a bike or rowing test can replace the running test.
 More details on the standards of passing and maxing these new changes will be later updated with new charts.
-Crunches are now plank pose and push-ups are cadence push-ups.
+Crunches are now plank pose, and push-ups are cadence push-ups.

 Event consists of running 1.5 miles as quickly as possible.
 Any combination of running or walking is allowed to complete event.